djeada/Numpy-Tutorials/README.md

 ```

 You can access group of elements with slicing.
-You pass slice instead of single index to square brackets. <i>\[start:end:step\] </i>
+You pass slice instead of single index to square brackets. <i>\[start\:end\:step\] </i>

-* If you don't pass start it will keep it's default value 0.
+* If you don't specify a value for start, it will default to 0.
-* If you don't pass end it will keep it's default value size().
+* If you don't specify a value for end, it will default to array's size.
-* If you don't pass step it will keep it's deafult value 1.
+* If you don't specify a value for step, it will default to 1.

 ```Python
 import numpy as np